Seizures of Bank Accounts

-The basis for such an order requires a finding that the money in the bank accounts were alleged to contain contraband proceeds from the criminal activity which is subject to seizure and forfeiture pursuant to Section 932.703(1) of the Florida Statutes.
+The basis for such an order requires a finding that the money in the bank accounts was alleged to contain contraband proceeds from the criminal activity which is subject to seizure and forfeiture pursuant to Section 932.703(1) of the Florida Statutes.

 The Complaint and Petition for Judgment of Forfeiture